gbrlambais/gbrlambais.github.io/_pages/research.md

 <button class="collapsible" id="subversion">Abstract</button>

 <div class="content" id="subversiondata" markdown="1">
 Are politicians in power treated more leniently in court?
 We show that Brazilian mayoral candidates charged with corruption are 65 percent less likely to be convicted if they narrowly win the election.
-There are small differences in the lawyers representing winners and losers, and judges convicting mayors are more likely to be promoted by seniority than by merit.
-This favoritism could lead to an adverse selection of politicians in elected offices: Politicians charged with corruption are more likely to run for election and to become the next mayor.
+Politicians play no direct role in the judges’ careers, suggesting that formal independence does not insulate the judiciary from political influence.
+The effect is driven by districts with few judges and by judges with higher career instability.
+The favoritism in judicial decisions could lead to an adverse selection of politicians in elected offices: Politicians charged with corruption are more likely to run for election and to become the next mayor.
 </div>

 #### [Slave resistance, cultural transmission, and Brazil’s long-run economic development](https://gbrlambais.github.io/resistance_longrun.pdf).
 [Latest version: February 2020]